recro/medulla/README.md

 # Medulla
 Medulla is an open-source and Kubernetes-native platform for building modern web apps and API's.
 Apps run using Blazor, a WebAssembly based SPA framework.

-## Before getting started please see the depdencies on your environment
+## Before getting started please see the dependencies on your environment
 Please see the dependencies on your environment before you install medulla.

 [Chart Depedencies](https://github.com/keithlogan94/medulla/blob/kbecker/feat/sept-2/kubernetes/chart/CHART_DEPENDENCIES.md)